NathanHawks/SR1eGameBot/README.md

  * GOOGLE_TOKEN should have the contents of the googletoken.json file.
  * TOKEN should have the contents of the discordauth.json file.
 4. Use the "worker dyno", not the "web dyno".
-5. Push your copy of the bot to your repo under the master branch.
+5. Publish your copy of the bot to your repo under the master branch.
 6. Link Heroku to your GitHub and tell it to auto-deploy when you push to master.
+7. Invite the bot to your server!

 ## Shadowrun Dicebot Features